sPHENIX-Collaboration/Singularity/README.md

 ./updatebuild.sh
 ```

 This macro download the current release of sPHENIX Singularity container and nightly build libs.
 The total download and decompressed size is about 5 GB.
+Two build versions are supported with default as the `new` build, as well as the `roo6` build with `./updatebuild.sh --build=root6`.

 4. Start the container with